Kayke-Ti/rodrigorgtic/README.md

 I’m a Software Engineer.
 Currently I'm working as a Web and Mobile Educator and Content Producer at [**Rocketseat**](https://github.com/rocketseat-education). 🚀

 #### My current tools
-📱 Mobile with React Native
+📲 Front-end Mobile with React Native
-🌎 Web with React
+🌎 Front-end Web with React
-📡 API with Node.js
+📡 Back-end with Node.js
 🛠️ Typescript
+📦 I use relational and noSQL databases
 🧰 and more...

 #### 💬 Find me elsewhere